isaacwen/Discord-Bots/Coup-Bot/README.md

 The process afterwards if a counter-claim is declared is very similar to the previous, except no second prompt is provided in the case that User 2 gets successfully challenged (see [Failed Challenge/Failed Contessa Claim on Assassinate](#doubleKillAssassinate)).

-## Full Turn Examples
+## Full Turn Examples <a name = "fullTurnExamples"></a>
-I will now show some examples of turns to demonstrate implemented mechanics that have not been shown in the previous section.
+I will now show some examples of turns to demonstrate implemented mechanics that have not been explored in the previous section.

 ### Ambassador <a name = "ambassador"></a>
 This shows the sequence of prompts and messages that are sent when User 1 wants to Exchange and his claim of Ambassador is unchallenged.